Heroes of Medical Cannabis: Ethan Russo MD

 Published January 2018, European Journal of Internal Medicine

 Another piece, which I have used frequently in my own work, is a discussion on what we know and don’t know about dosing cannabis.
-Russo, himself no doubt frustrated, states that the “ignorance of cannabis pharmacology and therapeutics has become untenable.”
+Russo, emphatically frustrated, states that the “ignorance of cannabis pharmacology and therapeutics has become untenable.”

-Therefore he attempts to piece together the bits and pieces of valuable intel sourced from across medical research.
-He tries to understand how to dose cannabis in safe, consistent, and accurate ways.
-It’s an invaluable resource for healthcare providers and studious medical cannabis patients.
+Above all, Russo attempts to piece together the bits and pieces of valuable intel sourced from across medical research.
+Because Russo tries to understand how to dose cannabis in safe, consistent, and accurate ways, his work is an invaluable resource for healthcare providers and studious medical cannabis patients.

 These are only the tip of the iceberg when it comes to Ethan Russo’s lengthy career working with the plant.
 Certainly he has a unique perspective.
 It is one that I’ve come to value as I research and write about medical cannabis on a near-daily basis.
 While incredible research leaders, like Ethan Russo may not be the most visible faces of cannabis, he truly is a modern day medical hero.